johnpottergr/automated-authority-engine/README.md

-On of my five offerings at llmvisibility.co
+One of my five offerings at llmvisibility.co